juliokozarewicz/juliokozarewicz/README.md

 Welcome to my GitHub profile! 🎉

-I’m a software engineer specializing in backend development, though I also have experience in front-end, mobile apps, and UI design.
-My journey as a programmer began during my first degree in Economics, where I discovered Python and developed machine learning models for data predictions.
-I’m passionate about photography, technology, gaming, art, science fiction, and math, all of which frequently influence my projects.
-I’m excited to apply my skills in creating innovative and effective solutions that meet your needs!
+As a software engineer, backend development is my area of expertise.
+I also have some experience in interface design, mobile apps, and front-end development.
+I started my programming career by creating machine learning models for data forecasting while pursuing my first degree in economics.
+Later, I expanded my understanding of web development in Software Engineering.
+My work is often influenced by my passions for science fiction, mathematics, art, technology, photography, and video games.
+I’m excited to use my skills to develop creative and practical solutions that meet your needs!

 ## **My Areas of Expertise** 💡🚀